M1 junction 13 to junction 16: smart motorway

 - installing 38 new (and two upgraded) emergency areas with emergency roadside telephones

-- new overhead gantries and electronic signs to support Variable Mandatory Speed Limits and provide driver information
+- new overhead gantries and electronic signs to show the variable speed limits and provide driver information

 - new and replacement safety barriers in the central reservation and verge areas